Skip to main content

 Therapeutic protocols for hormonal optimization are designed to mimic the body’s natural endocrine rhythms, providing stable support for cognitive and physiological systems.

 The administration of exogenous testosterone through TRT aims to reverse these deficits.
 Clinical trials, though varied in their design and outcomes, have demonstrated promising results.
-A meta-analysis of studies on androgen replacement therapy found significant improvements in and memory among men with hypogonadism.
+A meta-analysis of studies on androgen replacement therapy found significant improvements in executive function and memory among men with hypogonadism.

 Another prospective trial observed that men undergoing TRT not only experienced improvements in mood and energy but also showed notable gains in cognitive function, particularly if they had some level of cognitive impairment at the start of the therapy.